Toreador Song: In media

 Usage and renditions of the Toreador Song have appeared in various forms of media, such as when the song was performed by Samuel Ramey on Sesame Street, who rewrote the lyrics to be about the letter L, or in an episode of Doctor Who.
+It also serves as the theme song in the 1976 film Bad News Bears.

-The Toreador Song is also used in the 2014 video game Five Nights at Freddy's, where the song plays as the theme of the titular antagonist upon the player running out of power in-game, and as such, the Toreador Song has occasionally been marketed as Freddy's theme.
+The song is prominently featured in the 2014 video game Five Nights at Freddy's, where the song plays as the theme of the title's main antagonist upon the player running out of power in-game.
+As such, the Toreador Song has occasionally been marketed as the Freddy Fazbear theme.

+The 2022 anime series Thermae Romae Novae features an adaptation of the Toreador Song by Italian bass-baritone Paolo Andrea Di Pietro.
+The adaptation was specifically created for the series to reflect the theme of bathhouses and their practices with Japanese lyrics written by Paolo Andrea Di Pietro himself.